oracle-livelabs/oml/oml-data-science-agent/issue-prompts-to-perform-tasks/issue-prompts-to-perform-tasks.md

     Here, Data Science Agent creates a view named `DSAGENT$CLIENTS_CONTACTS_CAMPAIGNS_E6B9` by combining client demographics, contact history (excluding call duration and contact date), and past campaign data for every client who has ever been contacted.

-    > **Note:** The outputs in this lab are examples only.
-The suffixes, selected algorithm, metrics, and row counts may differ in your environment.
-Use the object names generated in your session wherever needed.

 2. Review the response.
 Data Science Agent provides a crisp summary of what is included in the view and how you can use it.

     ![Prompt 2 response showing the details of the view](images/t2-p1-r1.png "Prompt 2 and response")

-3. Expand the **Details on Created View** section to view the SQL code defining the view.
+3. Expand the **Details on Created View** section to view the SQL code that it generates to define the view.

     ![Attribute Statistic section showing statistical analysis for the associated tables](images/t2-p1-r2.png "Response 2 continued")

-4. Expand the **Visual Diagram** section to view the workflow visual of the view.
+4. Expand the **Visual Diagram** section to understand the workflow visual of the view.

     ![Attribute Analysis section showing tabular and graphical analysis](images/t2-p1-r3.png "Response 2")